 - Combine the butter with the sugar and beat on medium speed until well creamed together.

 - Add the milk, egg, and vanilla extract.
 Mix until it’s well combined.

-- In a separate bowl, combine flour, baking soda and salt.
+- In a separate bowl, combine the remaining dry ingredients.
 Slowly add into batter and beat on medium low speed until well combined and dough forms.

 - Melt the chocolate in the microwave in 30 second increments, stirring occasionally until melted and smooth.

 - Divide the dough in half (about 8.5 oz each) and mix the chocolate into one half of the dough.